nanoix9/2019Papers/sa/knowledge-assist.md

 Modularity will be evaluated by:

-- the decoupling and isolation of modules
+- the degree of decoupling and isolation of modules, higher is better
+- the overall dependencies between modules, lower is better

+### Modifiability

+Modifiability will be evaluated by:

-- the effort required on other parts of the system to modify one module
+- the impact or effort required on other components of the system to modify one module, lower is better

 ### Scalability

-Scalability will be evaluated by the effort to scale out the system in order to handle larger size of data and amount of traffic.
+Scalability will be evaluated by:

+- the effort to scale out the system in order to handle larger size of data and amount of traffic, lower is better

 ### Resource Utilization

-Resource Utilization will be evaluated by the resource required by the architecture given the size of data and number of requests per second.
+Resource Utilization will be evaluated by:

+- the resources required by the architecture given the size of data and number of requests per second, lower is better
-### Usability

-Usability will be evaluated by the effort for a new user to learn how to use this system.

 # Views